thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 ## Background

-The site I'll use as an example in today's post is the search form provided by The American Institute of Architects for finding architect firms in the US.
+The site I'll use as an example in today's post is the search form provided by The American Institute of Architects for finding architecture firms in the US.
 The form is at the following URL.

 [http://architectfinder.aia.org/frmSearch.aspx](http://architectfinder.aia.org/frmSearch.aspx)

-I've broken this post into two parts.
-In the first part, we'll use the Chrome developer tools to inspect the requests sent to do both the initial form submission and the requests sent to do pagination.
+I'll show how to scrape the names and links of the architecture firms behind the form.
+First, we'll use the Chrome developer tools to inspect the requests sent to do both the initial form submission and the requests sent to do pagination.
 In the second section I'll show how to write a scraper based off of the information in the first section.

 ### Analyzing the Form Submission

+Click on the above link to get to the following search form:

 ![Form](/assets/scraping-by-example-ajax-pagination/form.png)

+Next, open the Chrome developer tools so we can caputre and investigate the requests sent when the form is submitted.

 Open the Chrome developer tools by selecting View > Developer > Developer Tools

 ![Developer Tools](/assets/scraping-ajax-pages-with-python/developer_tools.png)

-Select 'Alaska' from the state dropdown list.
+Next, select 'Alaska' from the state dropdown list.

 ![Form State](/assets/scraping-by-example-ajax-pagination/form_state.png)